Grief and Gratitude.

 Not long after Connor’s passing the support I received from the bereavement team and patient safety team was a safety net for me and a support I could not have done without.
 I was receiving the most wonderful care and attention from a place that I feel failed my son and that was very difficult to get my head around and still is if I am honest.

-I believe positive changes have already been implemented within the hospital because of what happened to Connor and I will write more about that as and when I can.
-I will be supporting and championing any changes that mean what happened to Connor will not happen again.
+Despite the worse outcome I do have immense gratitude to some of the staff on ICU and I will always remember those that went above and beyond for Connor .
+I believe positive changes have already been implemented within the hospital because of what happened to Connor , and I will write more about that as and when I can,and I will be supporting and championing any changes that mean what happened to Connor will not happen again.
 If there is learning from what happened and it is implemented and taken seriously then Connor did not die in vain.

 It has been like going to therapy for me to create this website and talking about Connor has helped with my grieving process.
 I have also kept myself very busy with work and doing new activities outside of work which helps stop my mind wonder back to those dark, sad days.
 I can also take myself to his two memorial benches that are in Andover and Newbury to sit and reflect and look through the trees just how he loved to do.